PortOcean/port-dev/README.md

 .status.replicas
 ```

-**Explanation:** This is a simple path.
-You just go into the status section and grab the replicas number.
+**Explanation:**
+- `.` - We start at the root of the JSON object
+- `.status` - Then we dive into the status section
+- `.replicas` - Finally we grab the replicas value to see how many pods are currently running

 **Evidence:** ![K8s Replica Count](./images/exercise1/k8s_replica_count.png)